monstermichl/ninja-bear/README.md

   # property_naming (optional): Specifies the property naming convention (snake | screaming_snake | camel | pascal | kebap).
   # type_naming     (optional): Specifies the naming convention for the generated type (snake | screaming_snake | camel | pascal | kebap).
 The default value is language specific.
   # indent          (optional): Specifies the amount of spaces before each constant.
 Defaults to 4.
+  # transform       (optional): Specifies a function to transform the currently processed property.
+To reflect changes to the outside of the script, the value variable
+  #                             must be modified.
+The script has access to the following variables:
+  #
+  #                             name: Property name.
+  #                             value: Property value.
+  #                             type: Property type.
+  #                             properties: List of all properties (must not be modified).
   # -------------------------------------------------------------------------

   # --- Java specific properties --------------------------------------------